CirroBuild/FrostiDocs/blog/2022-04-12-demo-live-crypto-data-streamed-with-questdb-and-grafana.md

   width={650}
 />

-Up to this point, our live [demo](https://demo.questdb.io/) hosted a 1.6 billion rows dataset of historical taxi rides in NYC <sup>[1]</sup> and a geospatial dataset that contains the locations of 250k unique ships <sup>[2]</sup> over time.
+At QuestDB we are all about performance.
+To showcase querying capabilities of the database we have been running a live demo of historical taxi rides in NYC with 1.6 billion rows  <sup>[1]</sup> and a geospatial dataset that contains the locations of 250k unique ships <sup>[2]</sup> moving over time.
+You can analyze this dataset with SQL (link to demo) and see how fast each query is processed.
 Today, we introduce a new dataset on the same demo instance: crypto market data ingested in real-time from the Coinbase Exchange.
 For ingestion, we use a convenient Python library [Cryptofeed](https://github.com/bmoscon/cryptofeed), a cryptocurrency exchange feed handler that supports QuestDB.
 And for